Review: DEF LEPPARD Less Than Electric

 T'cha Dunlevy of the Montreal Gazette reviewed DEF LEPPARD's show at the Bell Centre in Montreal Saturday night (August 9).
 "It was the third big rock revival show in the past month, following the ruthless riffage of METALLICA (before 50,000 on Île Ste.
 Hélène) and the melodramatic camp of IRON MAIDEN last Saturday," he writes.
 "And it ain't over.
-Next Sunday we get POISON."DEF LEPPARD falls somewhere in the middle.
-Melodic hooks, power chords and shiny production are their trademarks.
-The made hard rock MTV-friendly — not quite as mainstream as BON JOVI, but not far off.
-"Little of that party-starting oomph was in evidence last night, however.
-Try though they did, the group couldn't get things off the ground through the first half of a generous (but perhaps excessive) two-hour performance.
-"While there have been attempts, DEF LEPPARD has never really returned to the heights of its mid-'80s heyday.
-And though 'They seem like a nice band,' (as my date put it), it wasn't enough to shake the feeling that these guys are way past their prime."
-Read more.
+Next Sunday we get POISON.

 does not endorse, or guarantee the accuracy of, any user comment.
-To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appears next to the comments themselves.
+To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appear next to the comments themselves.
 To do so, click the downward arrow on the top-right corner of the Facebook comment (the arrow is invisible until you roll over it) and select the appropriate action.
 You can also send an e-mail to blabbermouthinbox(@)gmail.com with pertinent details.
-BLABBERMOUTH.NET reserves the right to "hide" comments that may be considered offensive, illegal or inappropriate and to "ban" users that violate the site's Terms Of Service.
-Hidden comments will still appear to the user and to the user's Facebook friends.
-If a new comment is published from a "banned" user or contains a blacklisted word, this comment will automatically have limited visibility (the "banned" user's comments will only be visible to the user and the user's Facebook friends).